ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 1) Provides a base image on which to run C++ builds
 2) Describes example basic dependency management is possible at least based on CMake but way of CMake External projects and git submodules
-3) Presents a convention for defininig third party/external to project libs such that they are independent of the dependency management layer that will be supported by the systems team.
+3) Presents a convention for defininig third party/external to project libs such that they are independent of the dependency management layer that will be supported by the systems team
-4) Proposes a C++ 14 language standard and related static code checking tools
+4) Proposes at least the C++ 14 language standard and related static code checking tools
 5) Outlines header naming conventions that follow namespace definitions
 6) Proposal of GoogleTest for a common C++ unit testing library